yeejlan/tiny/README.md

 ##### Use ioc

-The ioc framework tiny using is [Dagger2](https://google.github.io/dagger/)
+The ioc framework using is [Dagger2](https://google.github.io/dagger/)

 Tiny framework create the dagger component(tiny.weaver.MagicBox) and component holder(tiny.weaver.TinyBird) automatically

-@WeaverBird can link a module to current component:
+@WeaverBird links a module to current component:

 ```kotlin
 package myapp.weaver